luccas-specht/dragons-challence/README.md

 ## Some observations about this app

-- There isn't functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.
+- There isn't functionality of login/register by server side, the buttons and the forms in the login screen and register screen are only for UI matters.
+  But for access the app you must be authenticated, otherwise you'll be redirect to the login page.

 - If you try access a page that doesn't exists you'll be redirect to the page not found screen.